 Peanut oil is high in polyunsaturated, monounsaturated, and healthy unsaturated fatty acids which are key nutrients for keeping good heart health.

-A list of why omega 3 fatty acid benefits are good for your heart health:
+Here’s a list of omega-3 fatty acid benefits that may impact your heart health:

 Peanut oil has a high amount of resveratrol, which is the main source of its wide range of benefits, brain health, reduced risk of heart disease, and blood sugar control being a few.